-- Cloud broker – The person or company that manages delivery, use, and performance of the cloud for the consumer.
-They also negotiate the relationship with the provider on the consumer’s behalf.
+- Cloud broker – The person or company that manages delivery, use, and performance of the cloud for the consumer, negotiating the relationship with the provider on the consumer’s behalf.

-- Cloud carrier – The carrier is the service provider that connects a business to the cloud, e.g., your internet service provider.
-For a business, this usually would be an MPLS connection.
+- Cloud carrier – The carrier is the service provider that connects a business to the cloud, for example, your internet service provider.
+For a business, this usually would be a multiprotocol label switching (MPLS) connection.

 Cloud security architecture

 Security in the cloud starts with cloud security architecture, which adds security elements to the basic architecture.
 Traditional security elements include firewalls (FW), anti-malware, and intrusion detection systems (IDS).
-Those who design secure structure within and through the cloud are also needed, including a cloud auditor, security architect and security engineer.
+Cloud auditors, security architects and security engineers are also needed to design secure structures within and through the cloud.

-In other words, cloud security architecture is not limited to only the hardware or software.
+In other words, cloud security architecture is not limited to the hardware or software.

 Cloud security architecture begins with risk management.
 Knowing what could possibly go wrong and how a business could be negatively impacted helps companies make responsible decisions.
 Three critical areas of discussion are business continuity, supply chain, and physical security.

 What will happen to your business if your cloud provider has a failure?
-Putting our servers, services, and data in the cloud does not preempt the need for business continuity and disaster recovery planning.
+Putting servers, services, and data in the cloud does not eliminate the need for business continuity and disaster recovery planning.

-What would happen if just anyone could walk into the cloud provider’s data centre (DC)?
-At the big three— AWS, GCP and Azure—this would not be easy, but that is the point.
-They have invested heavily in the security of the data centre itself.
-But what about the other cloud providers?
-With any cloud provider, request a walkthrough of the data centre and to be involved in an audit.
+What would happen if just anyone could walk into the cloud provider’s data centre?
+At the big three – AWS, GCP and Azure – this would not be easy, but that is the point.
+They have invested heavily in data centre security.
+What about other cloud providers?
+Request a walkthrough of potential any cloud provider’s data centre and to be involved in an audit.
 Note their answer.
-Were they willing to let you check out the DC the next day?
-If it is easy to get into the DC, perhaps deciding to go with that one deserves a second thought.
+Were they willing to let you check out the data centre the next day?
+If it’s easy to get into the data centre, perhaps that provider deserves a second thought.

-More likely the smaller cloud providers do not have a physical DC.
+Smaller cloud providers may not have a physical data centre.
 More likely, they use and effectively resell the capability of the big cloud providers.
-That is fine.
 That is an advantage and part of the beauty of using the cloud.
-If the relationship between the cloud providers is not known, that could cause additional issues regarding laws, regulations and contracts.
+If the relationship between the cloud providers is unknown, additional issues could emerge regarding laws, regulations and contracts.
 Ask this simple question: Where is my data?
-If there are multiple levels to the cloud providers, the answer could be hard to determine, and there could be legal consequences, such as an issue with the European General Data Protection Regulation (GDPR).
+If there are multiple levels to the cloud provider, the answer could be hard to determine.
+There could also be legal consequences, such as an issue with the European General Data Protection Regulation (GDPR).

 The elements that comprise a business’s cloud security architecture may have cloud security services as well.
-It is possible to purchase services like DLPaaS (Data Leak Prevention) or use tools to assist with security, such as a scanning tool that searches for personally identifiable information (PII) so that it can be secured properly.
+It is possible to purchase services like data leak prevention (DLPaaS).
+Other tools assist with security, such as a scanning tool that searches for personally identifiable information so it can be secured properly.
 Cloud security management is necessary to ensure that these services are working as they should.

 Businesses need to be in compliance with many laws, regulations and contracts.
 When you put your data and services in someone else’s possession, the audits required to confirm compliance can get complicated.